k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/01_graphit_overview.md

 ### Main Features
 Using Graphit you can do the following:
-- Create dynamic CSV, XML and JSON documents.
+- Create dynamic JSON, XML and CSV documents.
 - Accept external input as variables.
 - Use variables in queries.
 - Execute queries on an LUDB, iterate over the results and use the returned values to create the response document.